 Another consideration to keep in mind, especially when living with other people, is Internet access and speed.
 As you can imagine, a reliable and fast Internet connection is paramount to a growing home-based business that mainly operates online.

 What happens if you find your Internet access slowing due to other people in your home downloading or streaming?
 Again, communicate your needs with your housemates, and respect their concerns.
+An internet speed test could also help you understand why things aren’t operating at full speed.
 Remember, you may need to invest in a dedicated Internet connection for your business if you can’t solve the problem otherwise.

 Finally, you should also consider your storage requirements if you need to keep physical stock at your house.
 You could experience a space issue, especially if you have a lot of stuff already.
 If you can, dedicate a spare room or part of one to your business inventory.
 If that’s not possible, it makes sense to rent a storage unit at a dedicated facility.
 Be sure to select a location that is secure and offers access when you need it.